Gypsy Joker Motorcycle Club

-The Gypsy Joker Motorcycle Club (GJMC) is a "one-percenter" motorcycle club that was originally formed in San Bernardino, California on April Fool's Day, 1956.
+The Gypsy Joker Motorcycle Club (GJMC) is an outlaw motorcycle club that was originally formed in San Bernardino, California on April Fool's Day, 1956.
 Though founded in the United States, the MC expanded successfully overseas and gained significant notoriety in Australia, the United States, Germany and Norway.

-It is considered by many to be one of the most difficult clubs in which to achieve full membership, due to tough requirements and a "prospecting" time that usually takes at least two years, as pointed out in the book The Brotherhoods: Inside the Outlaw Motorcycle Clubs by Professor Arthur Veno.
+According to Arthur Veno is his book, The Brotherhoods: Inside the Outlaw Motorcycle Clubs, it is considered to be one of the most difficult clubs in which to achieve full membership, due to tough requirements and a "prospecting" time that usually takes at least two years.

 Australia

 In November 1969, Gypsy Joker Motorcycle Club Australia was founded by former members of the St Mary's Motorcycle Club who enjoyed riding Harley Davidson motorcycles.
 Sydney was the first chapter.

-Following a friendly amalgamation with the notorious South Australian formed Mandamas MC and Gypsy Joker MC. the group has had a high profile in Australia, especially in the southern and western regions.
+Following a friendly amalgamation with the notorious South Australian formed Mandamas MC and Gypsy Joker MC.
+The group has had a high profile in Australia, especially in the southern and western regions.
 The Gypsy Jokers are strong in Western Australia and considered to be one of Australia's most violent bikie gangs.

 In June 2001, the Western Australia Police Force seized the home of Leslie "Lee" Hoddy, the national president of the Gypsy Jokers, as the proceeds of crime.
 An enraged Hoddy shouted at the policemen locking him out of his house "I know where you fuckers all live!", which led him being charged with making death threats.
 Hoddy who had once been a millionaire died a poor man in 2004 as the Crown had seized his assets, property and bank accounts.
 They are well known in Australia for the 2001 car bomb murder of Western Australia's former chief detective Don Hancock, known as the Hancock case.
 The gang had an altercation with Hancock at the hotel he owned in Ora Banda which is 60 km north of Kalgoorlie.
 After setting up a campsite, Gypsy Joker Billy Grierson was shot dead by a sniper and it was alleged that Hancock was the shooter.

 Gypsy Joker members claimed that on January 12, 2001, a member was severely beaten by police in Adelaide, South Australia for refusing to remove his motorcycle helmet and sunglasses.